 Tools by categories

-Now, let’s split these tools by categories.
+Now, let’s split these tools into categories.

 - Educational services account for only 39 of the 127 services monitored.
 Of course, there are also a lot of other tools in various categories that are important and widely used by schools and colleges.